-This survey includes a range of businesses/organisations, varying in size and industry, to best reflect the supply and use of energy and water in Australia.
-Your participation is vital because you represent other businesses/organisations in your industry with similar characteristics, and every industry is important.
+This survey includes a range of businesses and organisations (varying in size and industry) to represent the electricity generation, energy, water and fuel usage in Australia.
+Your participation is vital because you represent other businesses and organisations in your industry with similar characteristics and every industry is important.

 What questions are asked in the EWS?

-This survey includes questions on electricity generation, and energy and fuel usage.
-It may also include questions on water usage, supply, and discharge.
+This survey includes questions on electricity generation, energy and fuel usage.
+It may also include questions on water usage, supply and discharge.

 Do we have to answer the questions?

 Yes.
-Under the Census and Statistics Act 1905, you are obliged to provide the information requested by the ABS.
+Under the Census and Statistics Act 1905, your business or organisation is obliged to provide the information requested by the ABS.
 We conduct follow-up of delayed response and we will assist you if you are having difficulties.

-We recognise that your business/organisation may have been impacted by recent events, including natural disasters or the coronavirus (COVID-19) pandemic.
+We recognise that your business or organisation may have been impacted by recent events, including natural disasters or the coronavirus (COVID-19) pandemic.
 Our aim is to ensure that Australia has access to the best possible information on the social and economic impacts of these events.
-Your participation in our survey at this time is critical in informing our country’s response.
-By completing this survey, you help to ensure the results truly reflect the state of Australian businesses/organisations.
+By completing this survey, you help to ensure the results truly reflect the state of Australian businesses and organisations.

 Yes.
 We take the security of your information very seriously.
 Your completed form and personal information will remain strictly confidential to the ABS.
-We use the information you provide to calculate statistics and these are only released in the form of aggregated data that do not allow for the identification of individual businesses or organisations.
+The information is used to calculate statistics and these are only released in the form of aggregated data that do not allow identification of individuals, businesses or organisations.

 Will we be paid for our time?

 No. There is no provision within the Census and Statistics Act 1905 to reimburse individuals, businesses or organisations for the cost of providing statistical information.
 In line with other national statistical organisations throughout the world, individuals, businesses and other organisations are asked to supply information for statistical purposes without compensation.
 It is only with the support of people like you that we can continue to produce the statistics that inform Australia's important decisions.